awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. The `pageinspect` extension is not supported in Aurora PostgreSQL\.

-## Version 2\.0, Compatible with PostgreSQL 10\.4<a name="AuroraPostgreSQL.Updates.20180305.20"></a>
+## Version 2\.0, compatible with PostgreSQL 10\.4<a name="AuroraPostgreSQL.Updates.20180305.20"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.4\.
-For more information about the improvements in release 10\.4, see [PostgreSQL Release 10\.4](https://www.postgresql.org/docs/10/release-10-4.html)\.
+For more information about the improvements in release 10\.4, see [PostgreSQL release 10\.4](https://www.postgresql.org/docs/10/release-10-4.html)\.

 **Topics**
 + [Version 2\.0\.1](#AuroraPostgreSQL.Updates.20180305.201)